dcdpr/libtxref/README.md

     assert(txref == "txtest1:xq3n-qqyq-qhrg-gy3");
 ```

-#### Create an extended txref for a mainnet transaction, with a blockHeight and transactionIndex and a specific txoIndex:
+#### Create an extended txref for a mainnet transaction, with a blockHeight, transactionIndex, and txoIndex:

 ```cpp
     int blockHeight = 10000;